San Giovanni Bosco in Via Tuscolana

-The Basilica of Saint John Bosco is a church in the Don Bosco quarter of Rome, situated between the via Tuscolana and Centocelle Airport.
+The San Giovanni Bosco is a Catholic basilica in the Don Bosco quarter of Rome, situated between the via Tuscolana and Centocelle Airport.
 It is dedicated to Saint John Bosco.

 On 5 February 1965, Pope Paul VI established this church as a deaconry under the name San Giovanni Bosco in Via Tuscolana.
 He gave it the status of a minor basilica on 20 November 1965.

 The church is a parish seat of the Diocese of Rome and has been entrusted to the care of the Salesian Fathers.